Australian Homeschool Curriculum

 Our approach to education is different to the traditional school method of textbooks and worksheets.
-Instead, we use many of Charlotte Mason’s idea.
+Instead, we use many of Charlotte Mason’s ideas.
 We use living books, short lessons, narration, copywork, world history, and nature study inspired lessons in geography and science.
 Whilst Charlotte Mason’s method of homeschooling is our guiding educational philosophy, we have deviated from her approach somewhat as we comply with the content demands of the Australian Curriculum.
 Our Homeschool Teaching 101 course, provided free with membership, will teach you more about her methods.

 Education of the whole child is important to us and parents are encouraged to teach their children spiritually, intellectually, emotionally and socially.
 We aim to give parents confidence that they are educating their children with a world view that honours the values of Christian education.
 However, some of our resources are secular and we don’t provide religious instruction or Bible study – we’ll leave that up to you.
+If you want a deeper discussion on Is Charlotte Mason Homeschooling Christian? then this article will help.

 Australian Homeschool Curriculum Literature Choices